-Project Pre-Certification: A project that has been approved by the Program Administrator and the Commission to have met all pre-certification requirements.
-Pre-certified projects may proceed with developing the project and executing contracts with Participants.
+Project Pre-certification: Approval of a Project by the Program Administrator or the Commission to have met all Pre-certification requirements.
+Pre-certified Projects may proceed with developing the Project and executing contracts with Participants.

-Project Manager: The entity identified as having responsibility for managing the operation of a community solar project and, if applicable, for maintaining contact with the electric company that procures electricity from the community solar project.
-A project manager may be an electric company or an independent third party.
+Project Manager: The entity identified as having responsibility for managing the operation of a community solar Project and, if applicable, for maintaining contact with the electric company that procures electricity from the community solar Project.
+A Project Manager may be an electric company or an independent third party.